![]() |

 Brujah Order

-Set up to allow members to gain power within the rebel clan, they revel in
+Set up to allow members to gain power within the rebel clan, they

-corrupting the rebels and fostering friction between Brujah and other
+corrupting the rebels and fostering friction between Brujah and

 clans.